log2timeline/dftimewolf/docs/recipe-list.md

 ## `gcp_turbinia_ts`

-Processes an existing GCP persistent disk in the Turbinia project and sends results to Timesketch.
+Processes an existing GCP persistent disks with Turbinia project and sends results to Timesketch.

 **Details:**

-Process a GCP persistent disk with Turbinia and send output to Timesketch.
+Process GCP persistent disks with Turbinia and send output to Timesketch.

-This processes a disk that is already in the project where Turbinia exists.
-If you want to copy the disk from another project, use the gcp_turbinia_disk_copy_ts recipe.
+This processes disks that are already in the project where Turbinia exists.
+If you want to copy disks from another project, use the `gcp_turbinia_disk_copy_ts` recipe.

 Modules: `TurbiniaGCPProcessor`, `TimesketchExporter`